-Imagine rolling out your sleeping bag at the home of the Star-Spangled Banner, beneath a 50-foot whale, or near galleries of invaluable art.
+Imagine rolling out your sleeping bag beneath a 50-foot whale, at the home of the Star-Spangled Banner, or in the shadow of the space shuttle Discovery.
 That’s exactly what kids and their grown-up companions can do when they attend a Smithsonian Sleepover.
-The American History Museum, the Natural History Museum, or the National Portrait Gallery is all yours during a night of fun that features tours, games, crafts, and more.
+The American History Museum, Natural History Museum, or the Air and Space Museum’s Udvar-Hazy Center are all yours during a night of fun that features tours, games, crafts, and more.
 Which adventure will you choose?

-Who it’s for: Children ages 8–12 (American or Natural History Museums) or 10-14 (Portrait Gallery), accompanied by an adult.
+Who it’s for: Children ages 8–12 accompanied by an adult.

 Learn more about the Sleepover activities and what to bring at SmithsonianSleepovers.org.